aparame/Autonomous_RailBot/frontend/README.md

 1. **Start the MQTT broker.** On windows hosts, run `broker-start.bat`.
 If using a Mac or Linux host, you may directly use the command `aedes --protos tcp ws --host <hostname or ip address> --verbose`.
 2. **Start the web server.** Run `node dashserve.js`.
 By default, the server listens on `http:\\localhost:4040`.
 3. Launch a browser and navigate to `http:\\localhost:4040`
+4. Change the ip address in the `/frontend/dist/index.js` according to the ip adress of the host